Batmobile: Golden Age of Comic Books

 An early Batmobile design from Batman #5 (March 1941).
 Art by Bob Kane and Jerry Robinson.

 Batman is shown driving a red car in his debut story in Detective Comics #27.
 The red car was never mentioned by name as the Batmobile.
 Although the Batplane was introduced in Detective Comics #31, the name "Batmobile" was not applied to Batman's automobile until Detective Comics #48 (February 1941).
 The car's design evolved in early Batman stories.
-It became a "specially built high-powered auto" by Detective Comics #30, and in Batman #5 (March 1941), it had a bat hood ornament and a darker exterior color.
-The predominant designs settled on a large, dark-colored body and bat-like accessories such as large tailfins scalloped to resemble a bat's wings.
+It became a "specially built high-powered auto" by Detective Comics #30.

-Other bat-vehicles soon followed, including the Batcycle, Batboat, and Robin's Redbird.

 Batman #5 (March 1941) introduced a long, powerful, streamlined Batmobile with a tall scalloped fin and an intimidating bat head on the front.
 Three pages after its introduction, it was forced off a cliff by the Joker and crashed in the ravine below.
 An identical Batmobile appeared in the next story printed in the same issue.
+The predominant designs settled on a large, dark-colored body and bat-like accessories such as large tailfins scalloped to resemble a bat's wings.

+Other bat-vehicles soon followed, including the Batcycle, Batboat, and Robin's Redbird.